Understanding Investor Returns

 You can make a profit by selling your shares at a higher price than you bought them.

-You can sell your shares by expressing your interest to sell through Crowdbase’s Bulletin Board and finding interested buyers willing to pay your asking price.
+You can sell your shares by expressing your interest in selling through Crowdbase’s Bulletin Board and finding interested buyers willing to pay your asking price.

 If no major factors have changed since the last funding round, then you can be quite confident that your shares are worth at least €200 each, and should sell somewhere around that price.